thuongvovan/espeak-ng-xcframework/BUILD_XCFRAMEWORK.md

 - Package the framework with proper headers and module map
 - Include the espeak-ng-data bundle
 - Create the final ESpeakNG.xcframework
+- Include dedicated variants for macOS, Mac Catalyst, iOS devices, and the iOS simulator

 2. **Find the output:**